Promoting transparency for better pension outcomes

 The responsible investing factor was assessed by looking at three criteria

-Responsible investing framework and reporting was one of the higher scoring components.
-Sweden really stood out with a score of 92.
-The scores for the Swedish funds ranged from 80 to 100 (two funds had a score of 100).
-This type of consistency was not seen among funds in other countries and is not surprising given the legal rules for responsible investing implemented in Sweden.
+Responsible Investing framework and reporting was again one of the higher scoring components.
+Sweden continued to stand tall, increasing their average score from 92 to 94 as three of the Swedish funds scored 100 in this area, with even the lowest scoring Swedish fund obtaining a score of 80.
+This type of consistency was not seen in other countries and is likely reflective of rules for responsible investing implemented in Sweden.
 Part of this new legal framework is uniform reporting guidelines that impact the largest funds.

-- 93% of all funds disclosed that they had an established policy/framework for RI
+- 89 per cent of all funds disclosed that they had an established policy/framework for RI

-- 77% of all funds disclosed that they had a climate change policy (either as part of the overall RI policy or as a stand-alone policy)
+- 77 per cent of all funds disclosed that they had a climate change policy (either as part of the overall RI policy or as a stand-alone policy)

-While most funds disclosed that they had an RI policy/framework, specifics on targets and measuring outcomes were not as robust.
-This is an area where improvement is possible and necessary: what are the goals and targets and how are they measured and tracked.
+Last year it was clear that while most funds disclosed that they had an RI policy/framework, specifics on targets and measuring outcomes were not as robust.
+This year we have seen a tangible improvement in funds setting and reporting on these goals.

-- 56% of all funds disclosed their goals/targets for responsible investing
+- 72 per cent of all funds disclosed their goals/targets for responsible investing compared to 56 per cent last year; and

-- 49% of all funds disclosed how they have progressed on their responsible investing goals/targets
+- 57 per cent of all funds disclosed how they have progressed on their responsible investing goals/targets compared to 49% last year.

 Questions relating to responsible investing framework and reporting